edgelesssys/contrast/docs/docs/howto/workload-deployment/deploy-application.md

 ## How-to

 Apply the resources to the cluster.
-Your workloads will block in the initialization phase until a manifest is set at the Coordinator.

 ```sh
 kubectl apply -f resources/
 ```

+Until [a manifest is set](set-manifest.md), the Coordinator will report unready and the workload pods will stay in the initialization phase.